 The watchdog listens on the TXD0 line exclusively at the low baudrate 1200bps.
 This means that if using the watchdog this low baud rate is reserved and should not be configured for the module's asynchronous serial interface ASC0.
-The TXD0 line can be accessed either via RS-232 interface.
+The TXD0 line can be accessed either via RS-232 interface or via RS-485 interface (in conjunction with an RS232-to-RS485 adapter).
 Note that in this case the watchdog gives no feedback via an output line.
 Commands are acknowledged by green ON LED - see Section 8.3.1.

 So, to control and configure the watchdog, a terminal program MUST be set to 1200bps, before a command can be sent to the watchdog.
 See Section 8.3.1 for the watchdog's configuration command specification.
 Once completed, the terminal program should be changed to higher baud rates again to enable proper communication with the module.
-Note that the LTE module has to be up and running for this type of configuration.
+Note that the Java module has to be up and running for this type of configuration.

-Please note that a qualified set of configuration commands can also be configured via I^2C interface.
+Please note that a qualified set of configuration commands can also be configured via I2C interface.
 See Section 8.4 for details.